 - Write summaries and short reports in an academic style

 - Learn how to respond to feedback

-- Become an independent learner
+- Become a self-directed learner

 Throughout the program you will be expected to complete both small group assessments and individual assessments.
 At the end of the program, there will be an exam period.
 Students who fail an assessment task may be able to re-sit3 the task during the exam period, providing you with more chances for success.
 Students who are unsuccessful in passing the MEB program will be able to repeat the assessment module of MEB (the final ten weeks only) as long as you meet the repeat criteria.

 1Times Higher Education Ranking.
 2Entry requirements to Monash College and Monash University apply.
 3Exam re-sit criteria apply.

 University: 10, 15 or 20 weeks